bietiekay/Overpass-Proxy/README.md

 ## Screenshots
 ![Example screenshot of the proxy cache coverage statistics map](screenshot/cache-coverage-statistic.png)
 ![Example screenshot of the proxy request hotspot statistics map](screenshot/request-hotspots-statistic.png)

+## Operations dashboards

+Two static dashboards ship in `public/` to help operators observe coverage and pre-warm tiles:

+- `public/statistics-map.html` shows request hotspots, request coverage, and cache coverage overlays with a progress bar, deduplicated geohash overlays, stale coverage colouring, and a collapsible upstream health panel for diagnosing routing or quota issues in real time.
+Use the dropdown to switch visualisations or the toggle to hide upstreams.
+- `public/cache-preheater.html` targets manual preload runs with live progress, error tracking, and memory-friendly batching so large geohash ranges can be warmed without exhausting the browser.